hail-is/hail/hail/python/hail/docs/guides/genetics.rst

 :**code**:

-    Create a sample annotation from the genotype dosage for each variant of interest by combining the filter an collect aggregators:
+    Create a sample annotation from the genotype dosage for each variant of interest by combining the filter and collect aggregators:

     >>> mt_annot = mt.annotate_cols(
     ...     snp1 = hl.agg.filter(hl.parse_variant('20:13714384:A:C') == mt.row_key,